How to migrate cPanel VPS to VPS servers

 1. Before initiating the migration, check the compatibility of PHP, Apache, and MySQL versions on both servers.
 Once confirmed, share these versions with the client in the migration plan report and ask them to confirm with their developer if they are compatible with their websites and applications.

-2. Ensure that the new server is updated to the latest version before sharing the migration plan report.
+2. Update the new server to the latest version before sharing the migration plan report.

 3. Before continuing with the migration, copy the EasyApache profile from the old server to the new server.
 Confirm that the new server is a clean server with no data.
 If data exists on the new server, do not copy the EasyApache profile.